Non-Markovian dynamics in nonstationary Gaussian baths: a hierarchy of pure states approach

-The corresponding analysis for the Girsanov‐transformed HOPS and PSSE is shown in Fig. \ref{fig: SSE truncation}.
-Expressions for error estimation are provided in Appendix \ref{sec: error SSE}.
-The top row illustrates the time dependence of the error for HOPS.
-As in Fig. \ref{fig: ME truncation}, increasing $\Gamma$ shifts the constant‐error plateau to earlier times.
-The PSSE displays qualitatively similar behavior and is not shown.
-The bottom row shows root-mean-square error.
-For $\Gamma = 0.2$ in panel (e), the PSSE achieves higher accuracy with a much smaller truncation level.
-At $\Gamma = 0.5$ in panel (f), the error of both methods becomes comparable after moderate truncation levels.
-In the near‐Markovian regime in panels (g)-(h), the hierarchy of pure states outperforms the pseudomode representation.
-Unlike the HME, which can become unstable for small truncation levels, both stochastic approaches remain stable, with the error either decreasing or saturating at the baseline defined by Monte Carlo sampling.
+Unlike the HME, which demonstrated instability at small truncation levels, both stochastic approaches remain stable, with the error either decreasing or saturating at the baseline defined by Monte Carlo sampling.
 Panels (e)-(h) also include the mean master-equation errors from Fig. \ref{fig: ME truncation} for comparison.
-While the PSSE error closely follows the PME error until it reaches the Monte Carlo baseline, the HOPS error differs significantly from the HME error.
-This difference arises because the ensemble average of the extended state vector in a truncated pseudo-Fock space does not yield the corresponding truncated density operator,
+The PSSE error closely follows the PME error until it reaches the Monte Carlo baseline.
+This behavior is expected, as ensemble average of stochastic state vectors in the truncated space converges to truncated solution of the PME.

-as the derivation of Eq. \eqref{eq: HEOM} relies on retaining the full, untruncated basis.
-For the BCF considered here, HOPS is more stable and less sensitive to the truncation level, since certain bath features are also encoded in the noise term $Z(t)$.
+In contrast, the HOPS error differs substantially from the HME error.
+This mismatch can be expected because, in a truncated pseudo-Fock space, the ensemble average of HOPS stochastic projectors generally does not reproduce the truncated HME density operator, $\mathbb{E} \big[ | \Psi_{\text{trunc}}(t) \rangle \langle \Psi_{\text{trunc}}(t) | \big] \not= \hat{\rho}_{\text{trunc}}(t)$, since the derivation of the HME \eqref{eq: HEOM} relies on retaining the full, untruncated basis.
+The stability of HOPS---and its higher tolerance to hierarchy truncation compared with the HME---can be attributed to the fact that part of the bath influence is carried by the stochastic term $Z(t)$, in addition to the hierarchy itself.
+As a result, truncating the pseudo-Fock space has a weaker impact, because the statistical properties of $Z(t)$ do not depend on the truncation.
+We emphasize that our HME benchmark was performed only for the specific bath-correlation function considered here; therefore, we cannot draw general conclusions about the stability of the HME.